Our History & Our Founding Director

-ArtWorks was started on the lawn of the former School for Creative and Performing Arts under tents in Pendleton during the summer of 1996.
-Those first few years, ArtWorks was a program of the Cincinnati Youth Collaborative and took a lot of inspiration from Chicago’s After School Matters (formerly known as Gallery 37).
+ArtWorks started on the lawn of the former School for Creative and Performing Arts under tents in Pendleton during the summer of 1996.
+During those first few years, ArtWorks was a program of the Cincinnati Youth Collaborative and took a lot of inspiration from Chicago’s After School Matters (formerly known as Gallery 37).

 ArtWorks is now a leader in workforce development and public art in Cincinnati.
 Learn more about us.

-Read more about our origin story: “City’s Big Pig Gig ‘breath of fresh air,‘” a 2000 story by the Cincinnati Business Courier.
-Or purchase our 2017 book, Transforming Cincinnati: How a Decade of ArtWorks Murals Changed People and Communities Forever.
+Read more about our origin story: “City’s Big Pig Gig ‘breath of fresh air,‘” a story by the Cincinnati Business Courier or purchase our 2017 book, Transforming Cincinnati: How a Decade of ArtWorks Murals Changed People and Communities Forever.

-The seeds of ArtWorks began with Tamara Harkavy and her 1993 graduate school internship at Ziegler Park in Over-the-Rhine, where she created a free 2-week summer art camp for 50 neighborhood kids.
+Tamara Harkavy’s path to ArtWorks began with her 1993 graduate school internship at Ziegler Park in Over-the-Rhine, where she created a free two-week summer art camp for 50 neighborhood kids.
 The rest, as they say, is history.

-Harkavy has won numerous awards, including a C-Suite Award in 2019, YWCA Career Woman of Achievement in 2013 and 2007 Cincinnati Enquirer Woman of the Year.
-In 2018, TEDxCincinnati honored Harkavy at the inaugural Extraordinary Women event in 2018.
+Harkavy has won numerous awards, including a C-Suite Award in 2019, YWCA Career Woman of Achievement in 2013, and 2007 Cincinnati Enquirer Woman of the Year.
+In 2018, TEDxCincinnati honored Harkavy at the inaugural Extraordinary Women event 2018.

-ArtWorks has won numerous awards under Harkavy’s leadership, including the City Livability Award by the U.S. Conference of Mayors, Cincinnati Post-Corbett Awards, the Ambassador Award from the Cincinnati USA Convention and Visitors Bureau and a Community Impact Award from the American Marketing Association.
+ArtWorks has won numerous awards under Harkavy’s leadership, including the City Livability Award by the U.S. Conference of Mayors, the Cincinnati Post-Corbett Awards, the Ambassador Award from the Cincinnati USA Convention and Visitors Bureau, and a Community Impact Award from the American Marketing Association.

 Harkavy serves on numerous nonprofit boards for the arts and economic impact.
-She has served on the leadership team planning BLINK®, an extraordinary interactive light-show in partnership Brave Berlin, Agar, The Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation and the Cincinnati USA Regional Chamber.
+She has served on the leadership team planning BLINK®, an extraordinary interactive light show in partnership with Brave Berlin, Agar, The Carol Ann, and Ralph V. Haile, Jr./U.S. Bank Foundation, and the Cincinnati USA Regional Chamber.
 Previously, Harkavy has served on the board of Tender Mercies and was a founding member of the Cincinnati Reds Community Fund.
-She has co-chaired the Cincinnati Symphony’s Pride events honoring David Herriman and Sara and Michelle Vance Waddell and co-chaired the celebration of Israel’s 50th and 60th birthday’s for Cincinnati’s Jewish Federation.
+She co-chaired the Cincinnati Symphony’s Pride events honoring David Herriman and Sara and Michelle Vance Waddell and co-chaired the celebration of Israel’s 50th and 60th birthdays for Cincinnati’s Jewish Federation.